kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 Introduce lists with a heading, a sentence, or a fragment that ends with a colon.

 - Use **bulleted lists** for items that don't need to appear in order.
-  Make all list items parallel in structure.
-  For example, start each item in the list using a noun or a phrase that starts with a verb.

 - Use **numbered lists** only for processes and procedures that must be completed in sequential order.

 ### Bullets

-Bullets are for unordered lists.
+Use the same bullet type for all items in unordered lists.
 The order of items in a bulleted list can imply importance, but generally all list items are peers.
 Each list item should start with a capital letter and end with a period unless all of the list items are single words or short phrases of no more than four words.
-Use parallel structure in phrasing the items in a list.
+Use parallel sentence structure in phrasing the items in a list.
-For example, each list item might start with a verb, noun, or gerund.
+For example, start each item in the list using a noun or a phrase that starts with a verb.

 ### Numbered steps